 For assistance regarding compliance with licensing agreements, contact Yana Serdyuk, Director of Library Services 708-209-3053.

-Library emails the due date notice to patrons after materials’ checkout and a courtesy notice three days before the due date.
+Library emails the due date notice to patrons after materials’ checkout, materials’ return confirmation notice, courtesy notice three days before the due date, and overdue notice two weeks after the due date.
 Non-receipt of a notice does not exempt a borrower from applicable fees.
 To avoid fees, borrowers should return or renew materials before the due date.

 Library patrons are responsible for all materials charged to their accounts.
 If overdue Concordia materials are not returned or renewed within 30 days of the due date, the material will be considered lost, an invoice issued and the patron’s account blocked.
 Unpaid library fees are sent to a collection agency.
 If overdue materials are returned, replacement costs are waived.
 The minimum replacement cost per item is $100.00.
 This fee also applies to materials damaged while in the patrons’ possession.
 The Klinck Memorial Library accepts cash, money orders, and certified checks.
 Payment receipts are available upon request.